jenkhy/GW_Lab_Notebook/Culturing P. marinus/The Big Picture - Perkinsus Culturing.md

-**What question will this project answer?**
-- Does salinity have an impact on Perkinsus marinus reproduction using in vitro culturing?

 **What have I done and know so far as of now?
 (Fall 2025 has ended)**
 - I know how to make Perkinsus Culturing Media (PCM)
 - Homogenizing is the best method for inoculating Perkinsus into PCM